frabamakaba/karelSolutions/README.md

-I'm a absolute Beginner, feel totally free to give advice, but be nice (:
+I'm a absolute Beginner, feel totally free to give advice 🔫 Pleease be kind